BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-29-android-apktool-decompiling.md

 If you maintain an Android application, you might be relying on performance monitoring SDKs like [Firebase Performance](https://firebase.google.com/docs/perf-mon) or [New Relic](https://newrelic.com/products/mobile-monitoring), to name a couple.
 These plugins usually have a light setup process—just apply a Gradle plugin, and they provide the ability to collect statistics about every network call and database query in your app automatically.

-To do this however, they use a very powerful feature of the Android Gradle Plugin.
+To achieve this, they use a very powerful feature of the Android Gradle Plugin.
 And with great power comes great responsibility; in our case, a simple bug-fix update caused a production bug that left one of our core features crippled.

 The visible cause of our bug, from a developer's point of view, was that the video player saw the network requests as always being extremely fast, no matter the network quality.
-Therefore, it assumed the device had access to a very high bandwidth, and tried loading video segments with a very high bitrate.
+Therefore, it assumed the device had access to a very high bandwidth, and tried loading video segments with a very high bit rate.
 This did **not** go well for users with slower network speeds.

 To understand what was going on, what went wrong, how to fix it and how to take measures so that it never happens again, we had to do some investigation.

 # Diving into the Android build process

-To understand what instrumentation is and how it works, we first need to know a little about the Android app build process.
+Before we get to the topic of instrumentation, we first need to know a little about the Android app build process.
 Don't worry, we won't need to dive too deep into the details.

 To put it simply, during the build process, your source files (Kotlin and Java) are compiled to Dalvik bytecode, which is stored in `.dex` files.
 These files are then packaged into an APK file, which is basically just a ZIP file with all your code and resources.